JHUAPL-DTNMA/dtnma-tools/docs/api/03-refdm.md

 # REFDM Library

-This library is meant to implement logical behaviors defined in Section 2.3 and Section 6.9 of the AMM @cite ietf-dtn-amm-05 in a way which is indpendent of the exact context in which the Manager is being deployed and independent of the specific transport used for ARI/AMP messaging.
+This library is meant to implement logical behaviors defined in Section 2.3 and Section 6.9 of the AMM @cite ietf-dtn-amm-05 in a way which is independent of the exact context in which the Manager is being deployed and independent of the specific transport used for ARI/AMP messaging.

 # Application Interface